 Energy Company Obligation

-The energy company obligation is a Government scheme that will run until 2017, obligating suppliers achieve energy efficiency at domestic premises.
+The energy company obligation is a Government scheme, obligating suppliers to achieve energy efficiency at domestic premises.

 This will result in energy and heating savings and improvements across a number of households.